Send the link below via email or IMCopy

 revise "I" statements AFTER you write them

-: write what you wish you could say.
+: In the case of a difficult or under-performing student, write what you wish you could say.
 Then tone it down :)

 : read out loud to catch typos and errors.